-However, before you go full steam ahead with recruitment software training, there are few questions you need to ask yourself.
+However, before you go full steam ahead getting recruitment software training, there are few considerations you should take into account.

 What type of training do you want?